DevTexRanger/DEM_SQL/README.md

 ## Conclusion

 In conclusion, this guide demonstrates the seamless integration of MS SQL (Access) and R to effectively wrangle and analyze demographic data.
-By combining the strengths of both tools, users can efficiently download, join, filter, and order data from the 5YR American Community Survey (ACS), providing valuable insights into median household incomes across counties.
+By combining the strengths of both tools, users can efficiently download, join, filter, and order data from the 5-Year ACS, providing valuable insights into median household incomes across counties.
 Whether maintaining a long-term database or working with a stand-alone dataset, this exercise showcases the practical benefits of leveraging SQL alongside R for addressing complex queries and enhancing data analysis capabilities.

 I look forward to adding more examples in the near-future including ways to calculate population density, state median household income calculations, and much more!